AdobeDocs/platform-learn.en/help/tutorial-web-sdk/create-tag-rule.md

     ![Update Variable Schema](assets/create-rule-update-variable.png)

-Now map your [!UICONTROL data elements] to the [!UICONTROL schema] used by your XDM object.
+Now, map your [!UICONTROL data elements] to the [!UICONTROL schema] used by your XDM object.
 You can map to individual properties or entire objects.
 In this example, you map to individual properties:

 1. Find the eventType field and select it